davenza/PyBNesian/README.md

 Testing
 =========================

 The library contains tests that can be executed using `pytest`.
-They also require `scipy` installed.
+They also require `scipy` and `pandas` installed.

 ``
-pip install pytest scipy
+pip install pytest scipy pandas
 ``

 Run the tests with: